bryanwills/awesome-eleventy/README.md

 v3 starters:

 - `2026` [Base Blog](https://github.com/11ty/eleventy-base-blog) — A starter repository for a blog web site using the Eleventy static site generator.
+- `2026` [Excellent](https://github.com/madrilene/eleventy-excellent) — Eleventy starter with CUBE CSS, Every Layout and global design tokens.
+A workflow for modern & resilient websites, based on the CUBE CSS boilerplate.

 Minimally maintained: